Are you moving away from IE? [Internet Explorer]

 Migrate now

-⬇ If you're using IE, you'll be prompted to do so, so just launch it.
+⬇If you're using IE, a helpful guide will appear, so just launch it.

 You can easily transfer your favorites by following the steps below